We turn now from the the binary opposition “authentic / inauthentic” to the meta-level pair: “belief in authenticity / disbelief in authenticity.”

 My question is: is the supply curve of real world assets authentic?
 I’d say yes.
 Is the supply curve of virtual assets authentic?
 I’m not sure, and I’d say it depends on how the economy is structured.
 An unregulated market that becomes a “perfect market” could be said to be authentic, even if the faucets and sinks of the assets are artificial (aka, I’m ok with the weird limitation on apple production, because those are the rules of the universe).
 But if the game has an NPC that sets a perfect price floor on apples (i.e. buying all of the apples forever at one price point), does that remove authenticity?
 Is it because our expectations of how a rational actor would behave are being broken?

-From the perspective developed in this essay, this question doesn’t make much sense.
+From a place of suspicion about the whole authenticity model, this question becomes incoherent.
 The supply curve of virtual assets is not “inauthentic”—it is designed.
-If we are interested in understanding whether the system is good or bad, we have to drop the“authentic/inauthentic” binary and examine the intentions of the system.
+If we are interested in understanding whether the system itself is good or bad, we have to drop the “authentic/inauthentic” binary and examine the system’s intentions.
 Does it accomplish its goals?
 What unexpected second-order outcomes does it have?
 From this perspective, the idea that the supply curve of real world assets is “authentic” also starts to look a bit silly.
 The value is not arbitrarily nor deterministically (“authentically”) set by the market (“the rules of the universe”); the supply chain, distribution model, logistic interfaces, materials, and consumer price points are all parameters that are equally subject to purposeful manipulation.

 This anecdote contains two suggestions for how we can move on from authenticity.
 First, the word “authenticity” is loaded language and its casual use should be interrogated.
 Second, we must deploy targeted, contextual, and empirically measurable ways of evaluating good and bad.
 That means being explicit about what we value personally and what we want systems to do.
 A piece of art that speaks to you is not “authentic”—you appreciate it because you feel a way when you look at it, or because you value creative novelty.
 A brand is not “authentic”—the company either delivers or does not deliver on its promises of ethical labor practices.